Representing and supporting medical oncologists in the UK

 Position Statements

-The UK Chemotherapy Board has issued the following position statements:
+The UK SACT Board has issued the following position statements:

 Closed-system drug-transfer devices for administration of systemic anti-cancer therapies (July 2018)